Perceptual error optimization for Monte Carlo rendering: Practical application

 \subsection{Discussion}

-A-posteriori optimization utilizes sampled image information, and in a \vertical setting requires no assumptions in addition to what is necessary for surrogate construction.
-It thus has potential to achieve high output fidelity, especially when done using state-of-the-art halftoning techniques.
-A-posteriori optimization is well-suited to scenes with complex lighting as it is oblivious to the shape and dimensionality of the rendering function, as first noted by \citet{Heitz2019}.
-However, it requires pre-sampling (also post-sampling in the \horizontal setting), and the optimization can be sensitive to the surrogate quality.
+Our formulation expresses a-priori and a-posteriori optimization under a common framework that unifies existing methods.
+These two approaches come with different trade-offs.
+A-posteriori optimization utilizes sampled image information, and in a \vertical setting requires no assumptions except for what is necessary for surrogate construction.
+It thus has potential to achieve high output fidelity, especially on scenes with complex lighting as it is oblivious to the shape and dimensionality of the rendering function, as first demonstrated by \citet{Heitz2019}.
+However, it requires pre-sampling (also post-sampling in the \horizontal setting), and the optimization is sensitive to the surrogate quality.

-Conversely, making aggressive assumptions allows a-priori optimization to be performed offline once and the produced samples $\SampleSetImage$ to be subsequently used to render any image that meets these assumptions.
-This approach resembles classical sample stratification where the goal is also to optimize sample distributions \wrt smoothness expectations.
+Making aggressive assumptions allows a-priori optimization to be performed offline once and the produced samples $\SampleSetImage$ to be subsequently used to render any image.
+This approach resembles classical sample stratification where the goal is also to optimize sample distributions \wrt some smoothness expectations.
 In fact, our a-priori formulation subsumes the per-pixel stratification problem, since the perceptual error is minimized when the error image $\ErrorImage(\SampleSetImage)$ has both low magnitude and visually pleasing distribution.
-However, two main factors limit the potential of a-priori optimization, especially on scenes with non-uniform multi-bounce lighting.
+Two main factors limit the potential of a-priori optimization, especially on scenes with non-uniform multi-bounce lighting.
 One is the general difficulty of optimizing sample distributions in high-dimensional spaces.
-The other is that in such scenes the complex shape of the rendering function, both in screen and sample space, can easily break the smoothness assumptions, leading to high perceptual error, \ie low image fidelity.
+The other is that in such scenes the complex shape of the rendering function, both in screen and sample space, can easily break smoothness assumptions and cause high (perceptual) error.

-\todo{With apriori it's hard to get good results in realistic scenes with complex multi-bounce lighting; mention we propose a simple a-priori method and show results in supp} To test the capabilities of our formulation, in the following we focus on the a-posteriori approach.
-While a-priori optimization is not our main focus, in the supplemental document we provide analysis of such methods, and provide preliminary results from a prototype implementation based on our framework.
+To test the capabilities of our formulation, in the following we focus on the a-posteriori approach.
+In the supplemental document we explore a-priori optimization based on our framework.
 The two approaches can also be combined, \eg by seeding a-posteriori optimization with a-priori-optimized samples whose good initial guess can improve the quality and convergence speed.

-\todo{Horizontal methods require re-rendering due to mispredictions induced by pixel swapping.
-They are therefore more practical for animation where information from previous frames can be used for the optimization.}